Catullo's GrottoCurrently Open

 The museum to the Grotto was opened in 1999; it houses the many artefacts uncovered from the excavation site.
 It contains beautiful Pompeian frescoes, fragments of stucco and architecture.
 The museum also presents a brief history of the Sirmion area and houses other artefacts found from nearby areas and old villages submerged now in the lake.

-Catullo's Grotto Information
+Catullo's Grotto Travel Tips

 - Limited disability accessible.